qsun1/Unsupervised-ReID-Under-Weak-Scene-Labeling/README.md

-# Unsupervised Person Re-Identification with Multimodal Data(with a contrastive baseline)
+# Unsupervised Person Re-Identification with Multimodal Data
 This is an implementation of my bachelor thesis!
 ## Coming soon...